 What and Where to Sow:

 First, consider where you have space from harvested crops or will have space in the next few weeks.
 Is there room to sow a little spinach in between your tomatoes?
-Maybe you could pull up your bolted lettuce and sow endive, escarole, or collards.
+Maybe you have more room after harvesting carrots or lettuce to sow endive, or collards.

 Mild climates and southern areas of the country that do not get frost have a wider range of options besides cool season crops.
 In those areas, warm season crops with a short crop time like bush beans and cherry tomatoes can be planted in August or September for a late fall harvest.

 To decide when to sow, look at the crop time listed on each packet, then count backwards from your average first fall frost date.
 One thing to keep in mind is that the hours of sunlight are declining toward the end of summer.
 So, it may take a couple more weeks over the crop time listed on the packet for your crop to mature.
 Crop times aren't as important for greens (like lettuce, kale, mache, spinach, etc.) that you can pick at any stage of growth.

 If it's very hot outside in your area, you can start seedlings indoors then transplant outside in a few weeks, or start them in flats in a shady area outside where the temperature is slightly cooler.